Tanurdjaja/around-the-world/README.md

     <img
          src="Peyto Lake.PNG"
          width= 500>
-    <p>This view requires some exertion as you have hike uphill.
+    <p>This view requires some exertion as you have to hike uphill, but I would say that the view was definitely worth it.
 Click <a href="https://www.todocanada.ca/city/banff/listing/peyto-lake-banff-national-park/#:~:text=Peyto%20lake%20is%20located%20on,paved%20path%20to%20the%20lookout.">here</a> for more information regarding visits to Peyto Lake.</p>